Learn about the advantages of communal water and wastewater services

 You mention that: "All new communal service development will require land use planning approvals by the Townships and input from the public.
 It will be up to the local community to determine whether a proposal can be considered to be ‘good planning’ and the local Official Plans will be used to guide that decision-making."
 Who will provide training for the local officials to determine what is good planning?
 Who will operate these systems?
 Who will be responsible to repair them?
 The municipality?

-S asked about 1 month ago
+S asked 2 months ago

 Thank you for your follow-up questions.
 The local township Official Plans will require amendments to recognize and support new development on communal services.
 Questions that will be considered include: Should communal service development be supported in all villages or only certain communities?
 Should they be supported on lakefronts, at what scale, and are there lakes where it should not be supported (e.g., sensitive lakes, smaller lakes)?
 Should communal services be used to create new commercial and industrial developments?
 Should communal services be used to support new residential development in rural areas, and if so, how do you preserve rural character?